shelleyolivia/learn-tutorials/network-documentation/tezos/tutorials/tezos-nft-marketplace.md

 ## What is IPFS?
 The InterPlanetary File System is a protocol and peer-to-peer network for storing and sharing data in a distributed file system.
 IPFS uses content-addressing to uniquely identify each file in a global namespace connecting all computing devices.
 In this tutorial, we will be using [nft.storage](nft.storage) to store the metadata for NFTs.

 # Smart Contract
 We will be building two contracts for the marketplace.
 First will be the token contract.
 On Tezos [FA2](https://tezos.b9lab.com/fa2) is the standard for Non-fungible Token contracts.
-We will be using the template provided by Smart py to build out the Token Contract.
+We will be using the template provided by SmartPy to build out the Token Contract.
 The template contains the basic entry points for building a Fungible or Non-fungible token including
-- minting tokens
+- Minting tokens
-- transfer
+- Transfer
-- adding operators
+- Adding operators
-and more.

-You can check out the template yourself [here](https://smartpy.io/dev/templates/FA2.py)
+You can check out the template for yourself [on the SmartPy site](https://smartpy.io/dev/templates/FA2.py).

 ## Token contract
-We will use Smart Py online ide to build out the contract.
-You can use Smart Py CLI if you prefer.
+We will use SmartPy online IDE to build out the contract.
+You can also use the SmartPy CLI if you prefer.

 1. Go to [smartpy.io/ide](smartpy.io/ide)
 2. We will first import the Smartpy library